nearform/trail/packages/trail-fastify-graphql-plugin/README.md

 Graphql queries can then be submitted to the `/graphql` path as either GET or POST requests.
 If using a GET request then specify the query to be executed in a request parameter named `query`.
 If using a POST request then the query can be specified in the request body as either JSON or graphql.
 See the [fastify-gql][fastify-gql] module for details.

+## Configuration

+The plugin takes the following configuration options:

+* `logger`: A logger to be passed to the trails manager.
+* `db`: Database settings for the trails manager.
+* `pool`: A pre-configured database pool to be used by the trails manager; used in preference to any specified database settings.
+* `trailsManager`: A pre-configured trails manager instance; used in preference to any of the previous settings.

 ## Graphql schema

 ### Queries